Eric-Arellano/ngsc-app/README.md

 # NGSC App
-App to allow students in NGSC program to check their participation status, internships, and upcoming events in the program.
+App to allow students in NGSC program to check their participation status, leadership, and upcoming events in the program.

-Uses React for frontend, Python 3 and Flask for backend server, and Google Docs API for data source.
+Uses React.js for frontend, Python 3 and Flask for backend server, and Google Docs API for data source.

 ## Prerequisites